Assignment Two Study and research

 Petersen’s first book Gröna Lund (Green Grove), which was published in 1973, is set in the amusement park of Gröna Lund situated on an island.

 In 1970 Petersen co-founded SAFRA, the Stockholm group of photographers, with Kenneth Gustavsson.
 At the same time, he taught at Christer Strömholm’s school.
 He has been director of the Göteborg School of Photography and Film.
 He began to photograph for magazines and continued his personal photo diary work, which continues to this day.
 He has photographed for extensive periods of time in prisons, mental asylums, and elderly care homes.” (https://en.wikipedia.org/wiki/Anders_Petersen_(photographer)) (accssed30/10/17)

 https://www.lensculture.com/articles/peter-dench-drinking-of-england#slideshow (accessed 30/10/17)

-I have been studying at the work of Leibovitz through watching documentaries on youtube.
+I have been studying the work of Leibovitz by watching documentaries on youtube.
 She has given her life to photography, in the seventy’s going on tour with the Rolling Stones.
-She was offered an exhibition at the International centre of photography and is the only living photographer to have been given that one with the exception of Ervin Penn.
+She was offered an exhibition at the International centre of photography and is the only living photographer to have been given that one except Ervin Penn.
 She moved on to Vanity fair in the eighty’s, and her portraits of John Lennon and the nude pregnant Demi Moor have been described as Icons of our time Portraits have helped define the look of American popular culture over the last twenty years.

 When she was asked to go on tour as the Roling Stones photographer, she stayed for the full tour after a while she couldn’t take any more images the group so she turned her attention to the audience and in some ways, these are the most powerful.